NMAT vs MAH-CETAnisha Mukhija

 - Negative Marking: There is no provision for negative marking.

 - Subjects: Language skill, quantitative skill, and logical reasoning.

 1. Clear all the concepts, fundamentals, formulas, etc beforehand.
 The important topic should not be kept for the last moment.
 Last moment preparation always creates confusion.

-2. Try to solve as many mock tests, online tests, sample papers, previous year question papers you can manage.
-Spend at least 2-3 hours in solving problems related to all important topics.
+2. Try to solve as many mock tests, online tests, sample papers, previous year question papers as you can manage.
+Spend at least 2-3 hours solving problems related to all important topics.

 3. While appearing for any mock/online tests, never put a habit of using calculators as this may decrease your speed in solving questions.

-4. Learn the short cut methods to solve the tricky questions.
+4. Learn the shortcut methods to solve tricky questions.